drcscodes/drcs.codes/res/ai/slides/value-alignment.md

 - Value of a goal
 - Value of an action

-Values lead to hierarchies
+Values lead to hierarchies.

 - Cookies vs. health

 https://plato.stanford.edu/entries/value-theory/

+## Value Alignment in AI

+Today we'll focus on two broad areas of value alignment in AI:

+- **supervised statistical machine learning**, in which harmful biases in arise in pattern learning, and
+- **autonomous agents**, which we want to have human-aligned goals and *behavior*.

+## Good Goals, Harmful Outcomes

-## Amazon's Sexist Hiring Tool
+Amazon's Sexist Hiring Tool

 - Resume evaluator trained on 10 yers of hiring data
 - Most software engineers are male